angelacorte/slides-master-thesis/slides-master-thesis.typ

 #slide(title: "[DSL] - Messages")[
   The information sent between devices in a network:

-  - Allows to associate to a recipient a specifc value, eventually different from the one sent to another recipient.
+  - Allows for associating a value with a specific recipient, sending different values to different recipients.

-  - Or to send the same value to all the neighbours.
+  - Or send the same value to all the neighbours.
 ]

 #slide(title: "Alchemist Incarnation Collektive")[